SiddarthDuraisamy/Spyder-AI/README.md

 # Spyder AI
-Spyder AI is a Voice assistant with Object Detection Model, which is developed by Python Scripts.
+Spyder AI is a Voice assistant with Object Detection Model, which is developed by Python Scriptssss.